Guide

 When strings match visually but fail programmatically

 You write a script that filters emails by subject line.
 It works for most messages but silently skips one.
-You copy the subject from the email, paste it into your script, and it still does not match.
-You stare at two identical-looking strings.
-They are not identical.
+You copy the subject, paste it into your script, and it still doesn’t match.
+Two identical-looking strings.
+Not identical.

 • Subject line filters and search queries